 Displaced abomasums have dropped off markedly, he adds, and milk fevers are rare—maybe one case occurs everymonth or two.

-Prior to building the barn, the Berges used a one-pen system for all dry cows and springing heifers.
+the barn, the Berges used a one-pen system for all dry cows and springing heifers.
 With 700 cows milking, that group easily exceeded 100 animals.
 And with cows being dried off weekly and new cows being constantly added, the

 social turmoil never ended.